 If we disaggregate between rural and urban poverty, we see that most of the poverty reduction has been happening in rural areas.
 Over the years, poverty in rural areas has steadily fallen from almost 50 per cent to 36 per cent.
 This is different from what has been happening in urban areas.
 While between 2005/06 and 2010/11 urban poverty was on the decline, it started rising again afterwards.
 A marked acceleration in urban poverty between 2011/12 and 2012/13 together with a steady decline in rural poverty reduced the contribution of rural poverty to overall poverty from about 94 per cent to 88 per cent in 2012/13.
 The evolution of official figures is in line with our findings, except that we find a much stronger rebound of urban poverty.

 Finally, we disaggregate poverty by region.
-We find that in the Northern region, which is the poorest, poverty has decreased by 15 per cent over the entire period.
+We find that in the northern region, which is the poorest, poverty has decreased by 15 per cent over the entire period.
 However, the evolution was far from linear.
 Especially between 2009/10 and 2010/11, there was a strong reduction in poverty.
 But since then, poverty in the northern region has been rising again.
 Official poverty figures report a reduction of 28 per cent between 2005/06 and 2012/13 in headcount poverty.
 The western region is, just as in the official estimates, the second richest region.
 However, it is now 55 per cent poorer than the richest region.
 This gap between the western and central regions is significantly larger than in the official statistics, where poverty rates in the western region are 33 per cent higher than in the eastern region.
 Thus, while we do not observe the changes in the rankings observed by Appleton (2003), our results are consistent with the finding that the west is poorer than official figures suggest.

 The central region, already the least poor region at the start of the panel, reduced headcount poverty by half between 2005/06 and 2012/13 according to our estimates using six spatial domains.
 Again, official estimates record higher poverty reductions (almost 70 per cent).
 Inequality in poverty headcount has also increased over time.
 While the northern region initially contributed 27 per cent to overall poverty, this has increased to 37 per cent in 2012/13.
 The contribution of the eastern region also has increased substantially.
 If we disaggregate the 2012/13 data further, we find that most poverty is found in the northeast, where over 80 per cent of the individuals live in poverty.
 This is followed by West Nile, a distant second with 60 per cent of the population living in poverty.